Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 The practice time starts and music already sets in so the users have time to register the music and its speed.

 The speed of the music was chosen slowly on purpose to fit beginners purposes.
 As a last step the 8 steps sequence starts playing.
-It will repeat until the users press the pause button or leaves the page.
+It will repeat until the users press the pause button or leave the page.

 ![Steps Animation](assets/images/readme/features/steps1.png)